aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 There are three general best practice areas for cost optimization in the cloud:

-+ Cost-effective resources (Auto Scaling, Down Scaling and Purchasing Options)
++ Cost-effective resources (Auto Scaling, Down Scaling, Policies and Purchasing Options)
 + Expenditure awareness (Using AWS and third party tools)
 + Optimizing over time (Right Sizing)